shaisachs/origin-of-sadness/origin-of-sadness.md

 Henry's hands went on scrubbing the pan for a moment.
 Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Sophie was born.
 From the folk duet on the radio, the guitar picked out a shaky complaint.
 The bluebird seemed to turn its head in thoughtful consideration, and then flew off.

 "Why, Poppet - it must be because Mama isn't home.
-Don't worry - she'll be home next Friday."
+Don't worry - she'll be home next Friday.
+Now, could you bring me your plate, please?"

 Sophie did not looking up from her coloring.
 Before her, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
 Her right hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's ear.